daniellbaii/platformer-adventure/README.md

 - Implement a high-score system to save best times.
 - Introduce additional power-ups (e.g., speed boost, invincibility).
 - Replace rectangles with sprite images for enhanced visuals.

+## Ethical and Legal Considerations

+### Ethical Considerations

+- **Accessibility**: The game uses simple arrow key controls (LEFT, RIGHT, UP) to ensure ease of use, but lacks customisable key bindings, which could limit accessibility for players with motor impairments.
+Future versions could include reconfigurable controls or alternative input methods (e.g., gamepad support).
+The color scheme (white player, yellow coins, blue power-up, red enemies, distinct backgrounds) aims to be visually clear, but may not fully accommodate colorblind players; a high-contrast or colorblind-friendly mode could be added.
+- **Player Experience**: The game is designed to be fair, with balanced difficulty across three levels and clear feedback (e.g., coin counter, timer, "Game Over" screen).
+It avoids frustrating mechanics like hidden traps or unfair enemy behavior.
+The content is non-violent and suitable for all ages, focusing on platforming challenges without offensive themes.
+- **Data Privacy**: Platformer Adventure collects no user data, ensuring player privacy.
+No personal information is stored or transmitted, aligning with ethical standards for user trust.

+### Legal Considerations

+- **Licensing**: The game uses Pygame, licensed under the GNU Lesser General Public License (LGPL), which permits free use and modification.
+The game’s code is original and not distributed under a specific license for this educational project, but could adopt an open-source license (e.g., MIT License) for public release to clarify usage rights.
+- **Asset Usage**: No external assets (images, sounds) are used; all visuals are programmatically generated rectangles, avoiding copyright or licensing issues.
+The `assets/` directory is reserved for future use, and any future assets would require proper licensing (e.g., Creative Commons or purchased resources).
+- **Code Originality**: No third-party code libraries beyond Pygame were incorporated.
+Guidance from Pygame documentation and general Python tutorials was used, but all implementations (e.g., collision detection, level design) are unique to this project.